Quibi risks mobile video platform launch amid quarantine and economic turbulence

 On the content side, the company has been scrambling to adapt to a pandemic that has shut down most types of film and TV production.
 Conrad said there are enough shows that are either completely finished or in final postproduction to allow Quibi to maintain its planned release cadence through the end of the year.

-But part of the content strategy has been built around the Daily Essentials category, with new episodes every day that are intended to keep people coming back to the app.
+But part of the content strategy has been built around the Daily Essentials category, with new episodes released every day to keep people coming back to the app.
 Those were supposed to be produced in studios in New York and Los Angeles.
 Now, like many other late-night and talk shows, they are being produced from people’s homes.

 “We feel confident about our ability to deliver on our ambition of new content daily,” Conrad said.